-The European lobster is a rare seafood in our markets, the American or Canadian lobster is much more widespread, it is characterized by its colors; the European is black and bluish and the Canadian or American is reddish in color.
+The European lobster is rare seafood in our markets; the American or Canadian lobster is much more widespread.
+Its colors characterize it; the European is black and bluish, and the Canadian or American is reddish in color.

-It is true that in the north of Spain (Galicia) it is a very popular shellfish because the fishing and capture of mariscos in that region is centered in the northwest Atlantic.
+In the north of Spain (Galicia), it is a very popular shellfish because the fishing and capture of mariscos in that region is centered in the northwest Atlantic.

-Lobster is a shellfish that greatly enhances the flavor of any dish and that is why it is cooked a lot in Spain, a stew, rice, or a lobster “suquet” is widely accepted in Spanish gastronomy.
+Lobster is a shellfish that greatly enhances the flavor of any dish, and that is why it is cooked a lot in Spain; for example, in a stew, rice, or a lobster “suquet”.

 The lobster paella cooking time is the same as for any other paella.
 After frying all the ingredients, including the lobster, cook the paella for 10 minutes over high heat and another 10 over medium-low heat to finish the paella.